×

 If you are thinking about moving to Parma, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Parma can vary depending on the size and location of the property.
 Generally, the average cost of a one-bedroom apartment in the city center is around €700-800 per month, while a two-bedroom apartment can cost around €900-1000 per month.
-Outside of the city center, the cost of housing can be significantly lower," commented one expat who made the move to Parma.
+Outside of the city center, the cost of housing can be significantly lower," remarked one expat living in Parma, Italy.

 How do I meet people in Parma?